 (b) Methodology used to document missed hours and record makeup procedures for completing all course hours;

-(c) Criteria for successful completion of the full training program;
+(c) Criteria for successful completion of the training course;

 (e) Disciplinary and grievance procedures including mechanism for appeals;

-(f) Procedures for voluntary student withdrawals from the program;
+(f) Procedures for voluntary student withdrawals from the course;

 (g) Procedures for refunding tuition payments;